 GO-BGC (Global Ocean Biogeochemistry Array).
 GO-BGC is an NSF Mid-Scale Research Infrastructure (MSRI-2) program to extend Biogeochemical Argo floats with 6 sensors to the global oceans.
 It builds on the success of the SOCCOM program in deploying and managing an array of BGC Argo floats in the Southern Ocean.
 The field programs of the two programs are complementary.
 As an infrastructure project, GO-BGC’s goal is primarily to build, deploy, and manage 500 floats.
 GO-BGC is led by principal investigator Ken Johnson (MBARI), co-PIs Lynne Talley (SIO), Steve Riser (UW), Susan Wijffels (WHOI), and Jorge Sarmiento (Princeton U.).
 At SIO, Sarah Purkey and Todd Martz are senior members of the GO-BGC team.
 SIO’s role in GO-BGC is to support Float Deployments for the multi-institutional program, including shipboard support when needed.
-Under separate NOPP funding, SIO is developing a BGC Argo float based on the successful SOLO-II Argo float used for core (T/S) Argo.
-This effort is being led by Sarah Purkey overseeing development by the SIO Instrument Development Group; other PIs in the NOPP are myself, Matt Mazloff and Ariane Verdy; Mazloff and Verdy are developing a tropical Pacific state estimate (TPOSE) similar to SOSE (see SOCCOM).
+Under separate NOPP funding, SIO developed a BGC Argo float based on the successful SOLO-II Argo float used for core (T/S) Argo.
+This effort was led by Sarah Purkey overseeing development by the SIO Instrument Development Group; other PIs in the NOPP were myself, Matt Mazloff and Ariane Verdy; Mazloff and Verdy have developed a tropical Pacific state estimate (TPOSE) similar to SOSE (see SOCCOM).

 SOCCOM research at SIO includes analysis of SOCCOM float data, B-SOSE output, coupled climate model output, and observing system design.
-Four PhD students are currently associated with the program (P. Chamberlain, C. Prend, B. Taylor, S. Shapiro), and one postdoc (L. Keppler).
+Two PhD students are currently associated with the program (B. Taylor, S. Shapiro), and one postdoc (L. Keppler).

 GO-SHIP research at SIO includes analysis of shipboard hydrographic data and the many ancillary data sets.
 Each US GO-SHIP cruise has multiple graduate student positions available, and many SIO graduate students have participated on US GO-SHIP cruises, which provide excellent training.
 Data analysis is funded separately, and many SIO graduate students have incorporated the data sets in their research.